 Some people like to make individual size cheesecakes using Mason Jars.
 If you would like to do that for this recipe, you will only need six Kerr Half Pint (8 oz) Mason Jars or 12 Ball 4 oz Mason Jars.

 They can be made with or without crust.
 Just divide the cookies (if using), filling and topping equally between each jar.

 For a lighter cheesecake, try my Italian Ricotta Cheesecake or my Italian Meyer Lemon Ricotta Cheesecake which have 50% less calories.
 And by saving all those calories, you can top the cheesecake with my Easy Lemon Curd or my Easy Key Lime Curd, which you can make in the Pressure Cooker, if you like.

 Mash one of the bananas with a fork and rough chop the second banana.
 Add in some brown sugar and mix until the sugars dissolves into the bananas.

-Mix the cream cheese, sugar, flour and vanilla really well.
+To your Food Processor, add the cream cheese, sugar, heavy cream, flour and vanilla.
+Process until smooth.
 Gently pulse in the eggs, one at a time, until just combined.
 Add in the cream with the one yolk and gently pulse.